- Let’s Look at the Best Skis

 Freestyle skis are the fastest growing section of the ski market in the US and UK.
 They are designed with one thing in mind; the park.
 These skis live for rails and rollers.
 They will almost always be twin-tipped.
 Simply, this is when the tail (the back of a ski) is raised in a similar manor as the tips (front of a ski) are traditionally raised.
 This will maximize a ski’s performance when skiing backward, which is referred to as skiing switch.

 The differences between park and powder skis are marginal.
 Powder skis are usually solely substantially wider, to allow the skis to float better over newly fallen soft snow, called powder.
 In every other respect, powder skis are often identical to their park counterparts.
-A few of Winter Badass’ favorite skis to play in powder are Elan Chainsaws, Volkl’s One and Rossignol Soul 7s.
+A few of Winter Badass’ favorite skis to play in powder are Elan Explore, Volkl’s One and Rossignol Soul 7s.

 Finally, the dying, but elite, category of skis; race skis.
 These are thin, stiff and fast if you can work them right.
 However, be warned, they are notoriously hard work.
 Racing skis are only ever recommended for those who are in race training or skiers whom have expert control on the slopes.
 They are designed for speed, to achieve this speed the skier on-board needs power.
 A lot of it!